dmbarbour/awelon/doc/ExtensibleLiteralTypes.md

         〚raw awelon bytecode here〛          in AO
             (compiles to)
-        [raw awelon bytecode here]{&E}l     in ABC
+        [raw awelon bytecode here]{&O}l     in ABC

 Here I'm proposing `〚` and `〛` (U+301A, U+301B) and raw ABC within the AO code.
 The use of raw ABC is useful because the literal object will be frequently rendered or updated under its own logic, and because it acts more like a text or number literal - independent of updates to the dictionary.
-The resulting ABC code uses a plain old block and indicates it as representing a literal via simple annotation - here `E`, a rather arbitrary but sufficient candidate.
+The resulting ABC code uses a plain old block and indicates it as representing a literal via simple annotation.
 Developers can easily extract literals from bytecode back into AO.

 Developing a conventional set of methods and queries is a greater challenge.
 I imagine that any fixed set of methods will prove incomplete for some use case.
 But we could at least include some higher level conventions: